-During the first year of the Maternal Fetal Medicine Fellowship, the initial four months are spent on the specialty service so you can get to know the Obstetrical staff and gain proficiency using the electronic medical record system.
+During the first year of the Maternal Fetal Medicine Fellowship, your initial four months are spent on the specialty service, along with an ultrasound rotation scheduled for the initial month of July, so that you can get to know the Mayo Clinic obstetrical staff and gain proficiency using the electronic medical record system.

-You also spend time on the antepartum service, labor and delivery, Maternal Fetal Medicine consultative service and in the ultrasound unit.
-Mayo Clinic currently has five high-end sonography machines, with one ultrasound room dedicated to education.
+You also spend time on the antepartum service, labor and delivery service and maternal fetal medicine consultative service, and in the ultrasound unit.
+Mayo Clinic has five high-end sonography machines, with one ultrasound room dedicated to education.
 You care for your own ultrasound patients and learn to perform an efficient and thorough targeted scan, including fetal echocardiography.

-You spend two months on electives and six months initiating your research project.
-You will spend one-half day per week during your research time throughout your three years of training performing ultrasounds or high-risk consults to maintain your skills.
+You spend two months on electives and five months initiating your research project.
+During your research time throughout your three years of training, you spend one half-day a week performing ultrasounds or high-risk consults to maintain your skills.

-During the second year of the fellowship, you repeat a four-month block on the Maternal Fetal Medicine service, complete two months of electives and another six-month block of research time.
+During the second year of the fellowship, you have a three-month block on the maternal fetal medicine service and a nine-month block of research time.

-Your third year of the fellowship is spent compiling, analyzing and drafting your research during a four-month block, completing your final antepartum service rotation over four-months.
-Then, there is a final two-month block to complete and submit your research projects and two-months of electives rotations.
+Your third year of the fellowship is spent compiling, analyzing and drafting your research during a two-month block, followed by a two-month labor and delivery rotation, and then completing your final antepartum service rotation over four months.
+Then, there is a final two-month block to complete and submit your research projects followed by another elective rotation month.

 Elective rotations may include:

 - Neonatal intensive care unit

 During the clinical maternal fetal medicine block rotations, you gain hands-on experience in evaluating, diagnosing and managing a wide variety of maternal and fetal problems encountered during pregnancy.